 I’m a recent full time resident in Florida this year after being a snow bird for 9 Winters.
 I’ve been horse crazy my whole life, riding hunters, jumpers, & eventing horses for 35 years before buying a Miniature horse for my Granddaughter and discovering driving.
 I went from riding a thoroughbred to driving a mini and found I was having more fun driving.
 I lucked out with several wonderful driving minis, discovered Pleasure shows and then, Combined Driving.
 I currently have a small pony I will be showing Intermediate Level this year.

-My name is Anne Raisner and I am an alternate director (and temporarily Acting Director) for the Southeast Region of The Florida Whips.
+My name is Anne Raisner and I am the Director for the Southeast/Southwest Region of The Florida Whips.
 My other responsibilities include providing education clinics and speakers throughout the year.
 My horse life has included 40 years of showing hunters, judging and 10 years as a USEF steward.
 I started driving 5 years ago when I inherited a Fjord mare, Ellinoir, from a good friend that passed away.
 Luckily, I contacted the Florida Whips and met drivers who guided me to driving professionals who helped me learn to drive and to train Ellinoir to drive.
 I now have a young horse that will start driving soon.
-In the meantime, I have been navigating for our newsletter editor, Denice Klinger.
+In the meantime, I have been navigating for our Member Engagement Chair, Denice Klinger.

 Southeast Region Alternate

 Bettina Scherer has been driving since 2008 and has been the SE Regional Director for multiple terms.
 She has driven a single horse to the FEI level and is currently competing an Intermediate and a Preliminary horse in the Combined Driving discipline.
 In addition to driving, Bettina has competed in the hunter and jumper rings and plays a bit of polo with her husband and sons.